 Riding skills are not taught in hippotherapy practices.
-Instead, therapy programs that support the health and learning processes of patients are implemented.
+Instead, therapy programs have been implemented that support the client's health and learning processes.

 Cerebral Palsy, Autism spectrum disorder, Down syndrome, multiple sclerosis, balance and movement disorders, Speech and Language Disorders, Neuropsychological Disorders, Post-Traumatic Disorders, Behavioral Disorders, Anxiety, Depression, Addiction...

 The general effects of hippotherapy, along with varying according to the client's condition and the goal of therapy, are:

 - Development of Motor skills

 - Increase in tactile, sensory, visual, auditory stimuli

 - Improvement in respiratory function